-Beech has an interdisciplinary background that integrates public health, population health, and health disparities with focus on the primary and secondary prevention of cardiometabolic disease as well as the science of research training and mentoring.
-She has served as the principal investigator for numerous studies funded by the National Institutes of Health (NIH), including several intervention trials and research training programs for groups underrepresented in biomedical sciences.
+Beech has a unique interdisciplinary background that integrates public health, population health, minority health and health disparities with an emphasis on chronic disease self-management interventions across generations.
+She has served as the principal investigator for numerous studies funded by the National Institutes of Health, including several intervention trials and research training programs for groups underrepresented in biomedical sciences.

-Beech earned her bachelor’s degree in sociology and master’s degree in public health from Temple University.
-She earned her doctorate in public health from the University of Texas Health Science Center of Houston, School of Public Health and completed her postdoctoral fellowship in cancer prevention and control at M.D.
-Anderson Cancer Center.
+A native of Los Angeles, Beech earned a bachelor’s degree in sociology and a master’s in public health from Temple University.
+She earned her doctorate of public health from the University of Texas Health Science Center School of Public Health and completed a postdoctoral fellowship in cancer prevention and control at the University of Texas MD Anderson Cancer Center.
+Beech has also completed two prestigious academic leadership fellowships – the Hedwig van Amerigen Executive Leadership in Academic Medicine Program for Women at Drexel University and the American Council on Education Fellows Program.